-George Terwilliger is co-head of the firm’s white collar practice and leads the firm's Strategic Response and Crisis Management practice group.
-Following his fifteen years of public service in the US Department of Justice, where he began as a law clerk and concluded as Acting Attorney General, George has provided counsel in government and internal investigations, agency enforcement proceedings and in civil and criminal litigation.
+George is a member of the firm’s nationally recognized Government Investigations and White Collar practice and leads the firm's Strategic Response and Crisis Management practice group.
+Following his fifteen years of public service in the U.S. Department of Justice, where he began as a law clerk and concluded as Acting Attorney General, George has provided counsel in government and internal investigations.

-He has represented many of the nation’s and the world’s largest corporations, including major financial institutions, energy companies, public institutions as well as leading business and government officials, including members of the US Senate and House as well as cabinet officials.
+Clients have included the nation’s and the world’s largest corporations, including major financial institutions, energy companies, public institutions as well as leading business and government officials, including members of the U.S. Senate and House as well as cabinet officials.
 He has also represented lawyers and corporate legal departments in investigations.
 As a result of both his private sector work and government positions, George is called upon to provide counsel as well as commentary to government officials, Congress and private organizations on national security, homeland defense, terrorism, and other public policy and legal issues.
 George’s work regularly involves providing counsel in the executive suites and boardrooms of major corporations.

 Selected for inclusion in Who's Who in American Law, Marquis Who's Who, Lifetime Achievement Award, 2019

 Named a “Local Litigation Star,” White Collar Crime, Benchmark Litigation, 2018

 Selected for inclusion as a "Leading Lawyer," Corporate Investigations And White-Collar Criminal Defense, Washington, D.C., Legal 500 US, 2016-2017

 Named a "Litigation Trailblazer," The National Law Journal, 2016

 Selected for inclusion in America’s Leading Lawyers for Business, FCPA, Nationwide, Chambers USA, 2014-2016

 Selected for inclusion in America’s Leading Lawyers for Business, FCPA, USA, Chambers Global, 2015